VadimRomansky/plutoKineticPatch/README.md

 2) template for turbulent field W(r, k)
 3) Monte-Carlo particles
 4) sparce output (every Nth point) (works only for dbl output)
+5) renaming SZ and SZ
+6) fixed bug with reading multiple files in pypluto and added some plots

+Install

+merge everything in PLUTO directory